Things to Do | Visit Chiba | Latest update:2023/10/02

 After returning to Kita-Kogane Station, we headed five stops down on the JR Joban Line to Matsudo Station.
 As you come out the east exit of the station, you’ll see signs for the Tojo Historical Museum.
 After about ten minutes of following the signs, you’ll reach the entrance to the Tojo-tei House and Garden.

-The house was built as a residence for Akitake Tokugawa, who was once a candidate to become shogun before the shogunate system was abolished at the onset of the Meiji period.
+The house was built as a residence for Akitake Tokugawa, the younger brother of Japan’s last shogun, Tokugawa Yoshinobu.
+Akitake himself was once a candidate to become shogun before the shogunate system was abolished at the onset of the Meiji period.
 He served in the new imperial government, and eventually went to study in France, where he became interested in gardening, a hobby he would begin pursuing earnestly at this residence.
 The garden features classical Japanese and Western-style landscaping techniques, representing not only Akitake Tokugawa’s tastes, but the tastes of an era in which Japan was beginning to open itself up to the world.

 The edge of the garden rests on a hill, offering a view of the Edogawa River, and on clear days a peak at Mt.
 Fuji too.
 Also, check out the Tojo Museum of History where you can learn about the House of Tokugawa, which ruled Japan for 260 years.
 The museum displays a rotating series of exhibitions and artifacts related to the history of the House of Tokugawa.

-Tomita is so popular at lunchtime that we had to go down the street from their main shop to one of the satellite shops just to get a table.
+Tomita’s flagship restaurant (Chuka Soba Tomita) is so popular at lunchtime that we had to go down the street to one of their satellite shops (Tomita Shokudo) just to get a table.
 Customers order on the ticket machine as they enter.
-We ordered three types of ramen: dipping ramen with a fish-based dipping broth, dipping ramen with a soy sauce-based dipping broth, and ramen in a salt-based broth.
+We ordered three types of ramen: tsukemen dipping ramen with a fish-based dipping broth, tsukemen dipping ramen with a soy sauce-based dipping broth, and ramen in a salt-based broth.

 63 Hiraga, Matsudo City